PrefectHQ/prefect/docs/guides/webhooks.md

     The output of your template, when rendered, should be a valid string that can be parsed, for example, with `json.loads`.

-A webhook with this template may be invoked via _any_ of the HTTP methods, including a `GET` request with no body, so the team you are integrating with can include this line at the end of their daily script:
+A webhook with this template may be invoked through _any_ of the HTTP methods, including a `GET` request with no body, so the team you are integrating with can include this line at the end of their daily script: